appinho/SDCND_P1_LaneLines/writeup.md

 ### 2. Potential shortcomings

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the captured image has a different alignment or zoom.
+Then, the region of interest would not be valid anymore and needs to be adjusted.

-Another shortcoming could be ...
+Another shortcoming could occur if you consider curves.
+Then, the linear regression would fail because it would calculate a line for a curved lane marking.
+It would need a higher degree for the polynominal fit (e.g. 2).

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use RANSAC for calculating the final lines to remove outlier points and get a better estimation.

-Another potential improvement could be to ...